openplantpathology/OpenPlantPathology/content/post/2019-01-09-a-plant-pathologist-s-guide-to-writing-your-first-r-package.md

 a nicely formatted example of how to cite your package.
 To do this you need to create a CITATION file with no file extension in the `inst` subdirectory of your package.
 The contents of the CITATION file should look something like what follows here.
-You don't need to change "year" or "note"", these are autofilled with the values taken from the first two lines.
-The bibtype will always be "Manual" as well.
+You don't need to change `year` or `note`, these are autofilled with the values taken from the first two lines.
+The `bibtype` will always be "Manual" as well.

 ```